 Incorporate natural, likable writing, attractive graphics, interactive elements, and access-anywhere apps and interfaces.

-Make it fun and social by incorporating cross-team/organization collaboration, activities, and gamification.
+Make it fun and social by incorporating cross-team/organisation collaboration, activities, and gamification.
 Bring in the experts you need so that achieving stated goals is something workers look forward to.

 - Identify skills gaps

 The evaluation of strengths and weaknesses across the staff is the core of the learning plan.
-Smart HR software solutions can help you to assess, analyze, and recommend what skills workers need for professional and personal growth.
+Smart HR software solutions can help you to assess, analyse, and recommend what skills workers need for professional and personal growth.
 Let workers know the rewards for filling those gaps, such as opportunities for advancement.
-Being transparent and rewarding learning behavior supports talent retention and acquisition.
+Being transparent and rewarding learning behaviour supports talent retention and acquisition.